marlon-net/cheat-sheets/cloud/what-is-cloud-computing.md

 	- Reduces hardware and software procurement, which further eliminates the need for power and cooling systems
 	- Provides cloud services on demand and you are only charged when you use the service
 2. Data Loss Prevention
-	- Cloud computing allows you to store your organizations' valuable data in the cloud rather your own data center storage hardware
+	- Cloud computing allows you to store your organizations' valuable data in the cloud rather your own datacenter storage hardware
-	- The cloud provider's data storage solutions typically offer better access, redundancy, and availability than enterprise data centers
+	- The cloud provider's data storage solutions typically offer better access, redundancy, and availability than enterprise datacenters
 	- These solutions help prevent data loss through malfunction, viruses, user errors, or theft
 3. Scalability
 	- Cloud computing enables you to increase or decrease IT infra resources according to your business needs